Competitive Season 2018/2019 OPEN TRYOUTS IN PROGRESS

 Can you tell me more about tournaments?

-Tournaments comprise a large part of the travel soccer experience, and the children love them.
+Tournaments comprise a large part of the competitive soccer experience, and the children love them.
 Tournament weekends mean a team will possibly play two games on Saturday and at least one on Sunday, with the possibility of more Sunday afternoon if the team reaches the semifinals or finals.
 Most teams play two or three tournaments per season.
 These often take place in the off-season, but may be held on Labor Day, Columbus Day, and Memorial Day weekends, and sometimes on the weekend following the last weekend of league play.
 Most Wildcats teams play tournaments held locally.
 Additionally, from U11 on, higher level teams are encouraged to participate in Commissioner’s Cup, or President/State Cup play.

 My child enjoys other activities, like dance or baseball- will that be all right?